chronosphereio/chronoctl-core/README.md

 This repository guarantees backward compatibility between binary releases.
 This repository is not intended for use as a library, and doesn't guarantee backward compatibility of the code packages.

+## Support

+For any questions, bugs, or feature requests, please file a ticket through our standard support channels.